espocrm/documentation/docs/user-guide/quotes.md

 A Quote can locked if it's completed or canceled.
 When a record is locked, a specific fields become read-only.
 An administrator can configure which exactly fields at: Administration > Entity Manager > Quote > Edit.

-If the settings parameter *Forbid order unlocking* is checked, once a Quote is locked, it can be unlocked only by an administrator.
+If the settings parameter *Forbid order unlocking* is checked, once a record is locked, it can be unlocked only by an administrator.

 ## Automation with Workflows or BPM